Stephanie Kelton

-Stephanie A Kelton (née Bell; born October 10, 1969) is an American heterodox economist and academic, and a leading proponent of Modern Monetary Theory.
-She is a professor at Stony Brook University and a Senior Fellow at the Schwartz Center for Economic Policy Analysis at the New School for Social Research.
+Stephanie A Kelton (née Bell; born October 10, 1969) is an American heterodox economist and academic, and a leading proponent of modern monetary theory.
+She served as an advisor to Bernie Sanders's 2016 presidential campaign and worked for the Senate Budget Committee under his chairmanship.
+She is also the author of The Deficit Myth, a New York Times bestseller, on the subject of modern monetary theory.

+Kelton is a professor at Stony Brook University and a senior fellow at the Schwartz Center for Economic Policy Analysis at the New School for Social Research.
 She was formerly a professor at the University of Missouri–Kansas City.
-She also served as an advisor to Bernie Sanders's 2016 presidential campaign.

-Kelton is founder and editor-in-chief of the blog New Economic Perspectives.
+Kelton is also founder and editor-in-chief of the blog New Economic Perspectives.
 She was named one of Politico's 50 "thinkers, doers, and visionaries transforming American politics in 2016".
-Fast Company later placed Kelton on its list of Most Creative People in Business.
-In fall 2019, she joined the board of Matriarch PAC.
+Fast Company later placed Kelton on its list of most creative people in business.
+In 2019, she joined the board of Matriarch PAC.

 Family

 Kelton is the daughter of Jerald and Marlene Bell.
 She is married to Paul Kelton, and they have two children.